tgi-io/tgi-core/spec/README.md

 <blockquote>returns <strong>*</strong> as expected
 </blockquote>
 #### validationRule
-<p>The validationRule property provides validation rules for attribute.
-For additional validation see the *Validate* event in onEvent method.</p>
+The validationRule property provides validation rules for attribute.
+For additional validation see the *Validate* event in onEvent method.

 &nbsp;<b><i>initialized to empty object:</i></b>
 ```javascript
 return typeof new Attribute({name: 'name'}).validationRule;